MyroG/Portable-Panel/README.md

 | `IsPanelHoldByOneHand()`| bool  | Returns true if the panel is being held with one hand.                                                              |
 | `SetRespawnPoint(Vector3 position, Quaternion rotation, Vector3 scale)`     |        | Sets the respawn point of the panel, which can be useful if you want to move the panel to a different place. |                                                   |
 | `RespawnPanel`     |        | Respawns the panel, only works  when `Closing Behaviour` is set to `Respawning`, it has a similar behaviour as `ForceClosePanel`, except that `ForceClosePanel` checks if the panel already got closed. |                                                   |

+## Constants
+I use two contants I didn't exposed in the inspector, because I didn't wanted to fill up the inspector with parameters no one will change, but if needed you can change them.
+- MAX_DISTANCE_HAND_GESTURE : Max distance between both hands to trigger a panel opening, it is set at 30cm, so to open the panel the distance between your hands should not exceed 30 centimeters.
+- TIME_INTERVAL_HAND_GESTURE : To open the panel and to scale it, the right and left hand gestures should occur with a time gap of less than the time given by that constant, it is set to 0.15 second.

 ## License
 MIT, see the include LICENSE file